clipisode/fabletics-ama-theme/README.md

-# fabletics-ama-theme
+# fabletics-men-ama-theme

-A custom Fabletics theme for AMA videos.
+A custom Fabletics Men theme for AMA videos.